In past centuries, the vital Silk Road used to be the link between the East and the West.

 Be prepared for another highlight of the trip – the Mogao Grottoes which contain priceless paintings, sculptures, some 50,000 Buddhist scriptures, historical documents, textiles, and other relics that first stunned the world in the early 1900s.
 It has some of the finest examples of Buddhist art in a period of 1,000 years.

-From here you will visit Crescent Lake whcih is a crescent-shaped lake in an oasis.
+From here you will visit Crescent Lake which is a crescent-shaped lake in an oasis.
 Just as oil and water don’t mix, so do springs and deserts.
 But Crescent Spring is an exception.
-Having been lying among these sand dunes for thousands of years, although given many surprise attacks by sandstorms, Crescent Spring still gurgles clear, and still remains worthy as the first spring in the desert.
+Having been lying among these sand dunes for thousands of years, although given many surprise attacks by sandstorms, Crescent Spring still gurgles clear and remains worthy as the first spring in the desert.
 (B,L)

-Today you will drive to Jiayuguan.
+Today you will drive 460km to Jiayuguan (approx. 5 hours driving time).
 The remainder of the day is yours at leisure.
 (B,L)

 This part of the Great wall was built by using local gravel and yellow earth, layer upon layer, and it consists of the main path, battlements and three observation posts.
 Its imposing appearance and manner are very much like those of Badaling Great Wall in Beijing, so it is reputed as ‘the Western Badaling Great Wall’.
 (B,L)